Padlock: History

 Around the 1870s, lock makers realized they could successfully package the same locking mechanism found in cast heart locks into a more economical steel or brass shell instead of having to cast a thick metal body.
 These lock shells were stamped out of flat metal stock, filled with lever tumblers, and then riveted together.
 Although more fragile than the cast hearts, these locks were attractive because they cost less.
 In 1908, Adams & Westlake patented a stamped & riveted switch lock that was so economical that many railroads stopped using the popular cast hearts and went with this new stamped shell lock body design.
 Many lock manufacturers made this very popular style of lock.

 In 1877 Yale & Towne was granted a patent for a padlock that housed a stack of levers and had a shackle that swung away when unlocked.
 It was a notable design because the levers were sub-assembled into a "cartridge" that could be slid into a cast brass body shell.
 The assembly would remain together by means of two taper pins passed through the shell and cartridge.
 This design gave the commercial padlock market a serviceable, rekeyable padlock.
 About twenty years later Yale made another "cartridge" style padlock that employed their famous pin tumbler mechanism and a shackle that slid out of the body instead of swinging away.

 Although machining metal was a method that was available to lock makers since the early 19th century, it was not economically feasible to do so until the very early 20th century when electrical generation and distribution became widespread.
 Some of the earliest padlocks (c.
 1905) that were made from a machined block of cast or extruded metal resemble today's modern padlock.
 Corbin and Eagle were one of the first lock makers to machine a solid block of metal and insert a relatively new pin tumbler mechanism and a sliding shackle into the holes machined into the body.
 This style of padlock was both strong and easy to manufacture.
 Many machined body padlocks were designed to be disassembled so that locksmiths could easily fit the locks to a certain key.
 The machined body padlocks are still very popular today.
 The process of machining allows many modern padlocks to have a "shroud" covering the shackle, which is an extension of the body around the shackle to protect the shackle from getting sheared or cut.

 In the early 1920s, Harry Soref started Master Lock off with the first laminated padlock.
 Plates that were punched from sheet metal were stacked and assembled.
 Holes that were formed in the middle of the plates made room to accommodate the locking mechanism.
 The entire stack of plates, loaded with the lock parts in it, was riveted together.
 This padlock was popular for its low cost and impact-resistant laminated plate design.
-Today, many lock makers copy this very efficient and successful design.
+Today, many lock makers copy this successful design.